Restenosis: Binary restenosis

 Binary restenosis is traditionally defined as a reduction in the percent diameter stenosis of 50% or more (≥50%).
 It is also known as just "binary stenosis".
 The term "binary" means that patients are placed in 2 groups, those who have ≥50% stenosis and those who have <50% stenosis.
-Binary restenosis is an epidemiological method of analyzing percent diameter stenosis for observing not only an individual patient, but also performing statistical techniques on group of patients to determine averages (descriptive measures of central tendency) or as a predictive variable.
+Binary restenosis is an epidemiological method of analyzing percent diameter stenosis for observing not only an individual patient, but also performing statistical techniques on a group of patients to determine averages (descriptive measures of central tendency) or as a predictive variable.

 Prevention

 In the first stage of restenosis, administering anti-platelet drugs (called IIb/IIIa inhibitors) immediately after surgery greatly reduces the chance of a thrombosis occurring.

-Drug-eluting stents, coated with pharmaceuticals that inhibit tissue growth and thus reduce the risk of restenosis from scar-tissue and cell proliferation, are now widely used.
+Drug-eluting stents, coated with pharmaceuticals that inhibit tissue growth and thus reduce the risk of restenosis from scar tissue and cell proliferation, are now widely used.
 These stents reduce the occurrence of restenosis, with clinical studies showing an incidence rate of 5% or lower.

 Treatment

 If restenosis occurs without a stent, it is usually treated with more angioplasty.
 This treatment is also used if restenosis occurs at either the proximal or distal end of the stent.

 If restenosis occurs within a stent (also known as in-stent stenosis), it may be treated with repeated angioplasty and insertion of another stent inside the original, often with a drug-eluting stent.

-Over the past 5 years, ISR is increasingly treated with a drug-coated balloon (DCB), which is a balloon coated with the same anticancer drugs that prevent restenosis, such as Paclitaxel.
+Over the past 5 years, ISR has been increasingly treated with a drug-coated balloon (DCB), which is a balloon coated with the same anti-cancer drugs that prevent restenosis, such as Paclitaxel.
 The balloon avoids the need for a double layer of metal which is used when an in-stent restenosis is treated with another stent within the original stent.
-Additionally, DCB treatment does not leave an implant in the body and is designed for a faster drug delivery.
+Additionally, DCB treatment does not leave an implant in the body and is designed for faster drug delivery.

 Alternative treatments include brachytherapy, or intracoronary radiation.
 The radiation kills cells and inhibits tissue growth (similar to a patient undergoing cancer therapy).